 Pasta - I use elbow macaroni but use whatever shape you like.

-Cheese - I use a mixture of aged gouda and a normal supermarket white cheddar cheese.
-If you can't find any aged Gouda then a regular Gouda or any sharp cheddar will be great!
+Cheese - I use a mix of aged Gouda and mild white cheddar.
+If you can’t find aged Gouda, young Gouda or sharp cheddar will work beautifully.

 Flour - I use an all purpose flour for the roux base, it will work with a gluten free flour too.